Neloreck/wirestate/docs/index.md

 features:
   - title: Dependency Injection
-    details: Built on top of InversifyJS for clean and testable architecture.
+    details: Built on top of InversifyJS for clean and testable application logic.
-  - title: Reactive Agnostic
+  - title: Reactivity Agnostic
     details: Use MobX, Preact Signals, or any other reactive library.
   - title: UI Agnostic
-    details: Store and logic live outside of React or Lit for better development experience and testability.
+    details: State and logic live outside React or Lit.
 ---